Are you looking for the best blog sites to boost your business, meet more like-minded people, and write about things you love?

 This is one of the best blog sites if you want to have control over every aspect of your site.
 There are thousands of free themes for WordPress, allowing you to create a gorgeous site in minutes.

-WordPress is a free blogging platform, but you’ll need to pay for hosting (we recommend BlueHost) and a domain name (included with BlueHost hosting).
+WordPress is an open-source, free blogging platform, but you’ll need to pay for hosting (we recommend BlueHost) and a domain name (included with BlueHost hosting).

 The great thing about using Gator by HostGator to build and host your site is that backups, performance, and security are all handled by HostGator.
 So, you don’t have to worry about it!